tim-toothed/Friend_LLM/README.md

 ## Project Overview
 Companion materials for the presentation "Make a Copy of your Friend: Very Meaningless LLM"

+## Code Files
+- **Friend_GPT.js**: Javascript code for a Cloudflare Worker server that enables a Telegram bot to initiate LLM chats using the "/friend_gpt" command.
+- **model_tuning.ipynb**: Jupyter Notebook with the code for training an LLM model on the Kaggle platform.

 ## AI Development Tools

 ### Language Models